rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 Until you notice that the memory locations for these registers are structured, with registers performing related tasks placed close together.
 @@
-In fact, the adresses are chosen so that they can easily map to structs.
+In fact, the addresses are chosen so that they can easily map to structs.
 @@
 Finding the base address of a particular block of registers, and defining a suitable structure, will give you easy to use pointers to